learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Django_Templates.md

 ```
 So this would render as a list item whose text is the value of `menu_item`.
 If this variable doesn't exist in the given context, then its value is `None` by default, and it would simply render an empty string.
 However, this can be [configured](https://docs.djangoproject.com/en/1.11/ref/templates/api/#how-invalid-variables-are-handled).

-We can also pass in lists and dictionaries.
-Using a `.` performs a lookup to access by index/attribute:
+We can also pass in lists/dictionaries.
+Using a `.` performs a lookup by index/attribute:
 ```
 <li>{{ menu_items.0.name }}</li>
 ```

-Assuming menu_items is a list of dictionaries, this would display the first dictionary's name value.
+Assuming `menu_items` is a list of dictionaries, this would display the first dictionary's `name` value.

 ### Built-in Tags
-DTL's built-in tags is a convenient way to allow for conditional statements, loops, loading static files, and [more](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/).
+DTL's built-in tags conveniently allow for conditional statements, loops, loading static files, and [more](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/).
 Tags are characterized by the `%` symbol inside curly braces.

 #### Conditional Statements
 The syntax and [boolean operators](https://docs.djangoproject.com/en/4.2/ref/templates/builtins/#boolean-operators) for conditionals inside the tags are similar to Python, except it must end with an `{% endif %}` tag.: